stfc/PSyclone/doc/developers.rst

 and this could probably be removed at the expense of returning appropriate names for the dag, colourmap, declaration etc.

+.. note:: There is currently a problem with halo-exchanges for field
-.. note:: Halo exchange vectors are currently broken when an existing set of halo exchanges associated with a vector need to be removed due to redundant computation being applied.
+   vectors: when an existing set of halo exchanges associated with a vector need to be removed due to redundant computation being applied.
 At the moment not all of them are removed.
 This is also the case for asynchronous halo exchanges.
 See issue #219.

-.. note:: The dependence analysis for vector is currently over zealous.
-It does not allow independent halo exchange vectors to be moved past one another.
-For example, a halo exchange for vector 2, if placed after a halo exchange for vector 1 could not be moved before the halo exchange for vector 1, even though there accesses are independent of each other.
+.. note:: The dependence analysis for halo exchanges for field vectors is currently over zealous.
+It does not allow halo exchanges for independent vector components to be moved past one another.
+For example, a halo exchange for vector 2, if placed after a halo exchange for vector 1 could not be moved before the halo exchange for vector 1, even though the accesses are independent of each other.
 This is also the case for asynchronous halo exchanges.
 See issue #220.

 Modifying the Schedule
 ----------------------